Improving Your Website's Accessibility

 Users of assistive technology such as screen-reading software often cannot update their browsers when you'd like them to because the assistive technology does not yet support the new version.
 As a result, even the most web-savvy and cutting-edge users will not be able to access some of the on-the-edge exciting features you're using.
 What can you do?

 The simple solution, of course, is to avoid the use of non-text elements.
 But, that may be a limitation you cannot live with.
 If that's the case, provide an alternative to any non-text content you have.
-For example, if you've used an applet to get user input, also provide a straightforward HTML form to get the same information.
-This form may not have the extensive error-checking that you were able to provide with the applet, but your users will be able to get past the input screen and move on to your valuable content.
+For example, if you have a Flash video on your site, also provide an HTML5 video player with accessible controls.

 Hint: Viewing Your Site without Graphics